maelys-mcardle/transphobic-media/db/README.md

 ### `transPlayedByCis`: Is a trans/non-binary character exclusively played by a cis actor?

-Whether a trans/non-binary role is played, in its entirety, by a cis actor.
+Whether a trans/non-binary character is played, in its entirety, by a cis actor.
 In cases where there are no roles to be played by actors to begin with, such as a documentary or reality show, use `-` for not applicable.